COVID19StatePolicy/SocialDistancing/codebooks/00_archive/README.md

-# _Archived documentation - also see "State COVID-19 policy documentation_20201105.pdf"_
+# _Archived documentation - also see above pdf files for more recent documentation archives"_

 ## State-level policy response: